jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 If the 3rd party service you are integrating with is a cloud service, then you are likely building a class of adapter called a `HttpServiceClient`.
 So use that suffix for the name of your class.

-Implement the interface of the port, and provide the methods from that interface.
+Implement the interface of the "port" you want to service, and implement the methods from that interface.

+Next you will create a constructor.
+You will likely need to inject at least these dependencies:

+* `IRecorder` - to do tracing of success and errors (logging)
+* `IConfigurationSettings` - to read static configuration settings, specific to the current environment.
+They will live under the "ApplicationServices" section of the configuration.
+* `IHttpClientFactory` - you may need this depending on whether you use a vendor SDK, or not (see next section).

-## Use an SDK
+### Use a vendor SDK

 In many cases, you will likely be using a public SDK that has been provided by the vendor to access their service remotely using HTTP.
-These SDKS are usually available as NuGet packages, and you can add them to your project.
+These SDKS are usually available as NuGet packages, and you can add them to only the `Infrastructure.Shared` project.

-> Warning: Make sure that you choose the nuget package carefully, from a trusted publisher, ideally the vendor themselves.
+> Warning: Make sure that you choose the Nuget package carefully, and only from a trusted publisher - ideally the vendor themselves.
+Check their developer documentation.
+If there is not one for C#.NET, then you might have to build one yourself.

 If you do not wish to use an SDK from a vendor, you can easily build your own HTTP service client using the `IServiceClient` port and `ApiServiceClient` adapter.

 > You can see an example of an adapter that does exactly that with the `GravatarHttpServiceClient`.

+We recommend that you do not inject instances from the vendor's SDK into your class, but instead only inject the dependencies that it requires to create those types in your adapter.
+Otherwise you are coupling the vendors SDK to your modules, which should be avoided if possible.

-A note about testing.
+A note about testability.

-Not only will you want to integration-test your adapter against the real 3rd party service (or a sandbox version of it) to ensure that it does as you designed it to do (against a real service in the cloud).
+Not only will you ultimately want to integration-test your adapter against the real 3rd party service (or a sandbox version of it) to ensure that it does as you designed it to do (against a real service in the cloud).
 You will also want unit-test it as well (particularly if it is simpler than the most trivial of all adapters)

-If you are using a 3rd party SDK library, you will likely have trouble mocking the service client in that library.

-If that is the case, we recommend that you build an abstraction of the HTTP service client of that SDK, which you can mock in unit testing.
+If you are using a 3rd party SDK library, you will likely have trouble mocking the service client that your adapter will use from that library.
+If that is the case, we recommend that you build an abstraction of the service client from that library, which you can mock in unit testing.

-This means that you need to do some extra work.
-This will be worth it in the long run for a couple of reasons:
+This means that you need to do some extra work, but this will be worth it in the long run for a couple of reasons:

 1. You can easily unit-test your adapter now, and not worry about HTTP concerns.
 2. You can focus on the processing logic and mapping in your adapter (which most adapters will have).